Dee Hock describes the organisation of the future

-Dee Hock founded the VISA credit card company — a company that now manages more than two billion credit cards in more than 200 countries and in 2021 had a turnover of more than $24 billion.
+Dee Hock founded the VISA credit card company — a hugely successful organisation which in 2021 had a turnover of more than $24 billion from more than two billion credit cards in more than 200 countries around the world.

-To do this, he invented a new type of organisation structure, a structure he called ‘chaordic’: a combination of chaos and order that has proved extremely successful in a changing world.
+To build this company, he invented a new type of organisation structure, something he called ‘chaordic’: a combination of chaos and order that has proved extremely successful in a turbulent world.

-In a recent article, Dee talked about what he sees as the next stage: the successful organisation of the future.
+In a recent article, Dee talked about what he sees coming next: the successful organisation of the future.

 He said: